 - Add credit recovery.
 Once consignment is running, our credit recovery service becomes even more powerful.
 We're already tracking every unit, every expiration, every return.
 Generating credit memos is built in at that point.

 Let me be direct about this.
 The reason consignment hasn't taken off in cannabis the way it has in other retail industries is because it's operationally heavy.
-Tracking consignment inventory, calculating settlements, managing vendor contracts, handling disputes — it's a lot of work if you're doing it yourself.
+Tracking consignment inventory, calculating settlements every week, reconciling to Metrc, cutting the checks — it's a lot of work if you're doing it yourself.

 That's literally why ShelfSpace exists.
 Here's the split: